saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

 intermediate step where in I could edit them.
 You know, like using (<b>shudder cue</b>) [LaTeX](https://www.latex-project.org/).
 I am sure there are many who swear by its simplicity.
 I can relate to that because I have been there.
-But getting into the LaTeX zone takes time and I don't want to spend more the minimal amount of time exploring my presentation tool and get on with my work.
+But getting into the LaTeX zone takes time and I want to the least amount of time dealing with its intricacies and get on with my work.
 And more importantly, I want to make my learnings stick.
 With LaTeX - 10 minutes after my nice, shiny, slick - PDF document is created - I forget more than half of what I learnt about LaTeX along the way.
 Markdown - now that's something worth remembering.

 This is where the very awesome [Sebastien Binet](https://github.com/sbinet) came to my rescue.
 He created [present-tex](https://github.com/sbinet/present-tex) and